 b.
 The procurement qualifies as a ‘Single Source’ as defined in Section 14.4.

 For the purposes of this section, “Emergency” means an event or occurrence that the City Manager or Deputy City Manager deem as an immediate threat to:

 - The maintenance of essential City services; or

 - The welfare and protection of persons, property, or the environment; and the event or occurrence necessitates the immediate need for goods or services to mitigate the emergency and time does not permit for a competitive procurement process.

 In the event of an Emergency the City Manager or Deputy City Manager and their respective delegates, Fire Chief or a Deputy Fire Chief, or Chief Building Official or Deputy Chief Building Official, are authorized to enter into a purchase agreement without the requirement for a formal competitive process.

 A list of pre-qualified suppliers will be used to select the suppliers, whenever possible.

-Where the procurement cost to mitigate the Emergency is anticipated to exceed $50,000, there must be a notification sent (e-mail contact is acceptable) to the Manager of Purchasing and Supply (or delegate).
+Where the procurement cost to mitigate the Emergency is anticipated to exceed $50,000, there must be a notification sent (e-mail contact is acceptable) to the Senior Manager, Procurement and Supply (or delegate).
 The steps taken to mitigate the Emergency must always be clearly documented regardless of amount and where the aggregate costs for a single supplier are in excess of $50,000, the emergency procurement shall be reported by the responsible Deputy City Manager to Committee and City Council (including the source of financing) at the next scheduled meeting following the event.
-The Deputy City Manager responsible for the area leading the emergency procurement must forward the appropriate purchase requisition(s) to the Manager of Purchasing and Supply within five (5) business days after the mitigation activities associated with the emergency event have been terminated.
+The Deputy City Manager responsible for the area leading the emergency procurement must forward the appropriate purchase requisition(s) to the Senior Manager, Procurement and Supply within five (5) business days after the mitigation activities associated with the emergency event have been terminated.

 14.3 Sole Source